asandler/ParaPlan/README.md

 If all regions are correctly assigned, an SPDI representation is printed on output, otherwise, nothing is printed.

+parameters: number of initial region centers in Voronoi diagram (output SPDI could contain less number of regions, but not more)

 ## task_generator

 Takes one random interval of one random edge as a starting set and one random interval of one random edge as a final set.

+parameters: .spdi file

 ## draw

 Draws given SPDI file on a plane, with coordinates normalization on SCREEN_HEIGHT and SCREEN_WIDTH constants (hardcoded).

+paramters: .spdi file